developerdizzle/valerie/README.md

 Simple javascript object validator

-The goal of this project is to provide a simple, intuitive, extensible, and independent javascript object validation library that can be used both client- and server-side.validator
+The goal of this project is to provide a simple, intuitive, extensible, and independent javascript object validation library that can be used both client- and server-side.

 ## Usage